ammrlhkm/3a-cnn-zybo/README.md

 ## Hardware Testing via UART

 We developed a testing tool to stream images from the PC to the FPGA via UART.

-### Usage
+In another terminal:

 ```bash
 # Send 100 images from the CIFAR-10 test batch via UART